 Cancer Care & Services

 Being diagnosed with cancer is a frightening ordeal that can significantly impact every aspect of your life.
 Recognizing this, Palos Health offers an array of inpatient and outpatient health care services to meet your oncology needs.
-Palos has been granted The American College of Surgeons Commission on Cancer (CoC) Outstanding Achievement Award as a result of nation-wide surveys performed during 2011 and again in 2014.
+Palos received a three-year accreditation from The American College of Surgeons Commission on Cancer (CoC).

 Our Oncology unit at Palos Hospital provides care and services for patients experiencing various stages of cancer, from diagnosis through surgical and chemotherapeutic treatment.
 The unit, located in Palos Heights, IL, also provides short-stay service (eight hours or less) for patients in need of cancer-related intravenous treatment modalities.